Green Woman boss, Carlisle Cathedral - 2006, Greenshed (As always, this image, and those on the remainder of the post can be clicked to enlarge.) |

 - via the Wiki entry for Green Man

-Green Man 3 - Resin Bronze - John Bonington
+A modern representation of the iconic Green Man Green Man 3 - Resin Bronze - John Bonington |

 "There seems to be a connection between the Green/Wild Man of the woods and the Green Man carvings.
 Both have obvious associations with plant and woodland features and both are likely to trace their origins back to pre-Christian folk traditions and Gods.
 However, whereas the Wild Man was always seen as somewhat threatening and not of this world, early carvings of Green Men were of friendly, well dressed young men of the period."